top of page

 Autism represents a natural variation between humans and our experiences of the world

 The 18th June is Autistic Pride Day, a day dedicated to celebrating neurodiversity and autism in particular.
-Thankfully autism is no longer classed as a disorder, but rather is recognised as a condition and a naturally occuring variation in human neurotypes.
+Thankfully it is increasingly the case that autism is no longer regarded as a disorder, but rather is recognised as a condition, and as a naturally occuring variation in human neurotypes.

-Yet despite this progress there is still a long way to go.
-Autistic people are still subject to stigma and discrimination, often arising out of misinformation and misconceptions about what autism is and pervasive stereotypes about autistic people.
-These include a belief that all autistic people experience the world in the same way - spoiler alert: they don't - and that autistic people lack empahty.
-As the saying goes: "If you’ve met one person with autism, you’ve met one person with autism", and research has shown that far from lacking empathy, autistic people often have a sufeit of empathy.
+Despite this progress, however, there is still a long way to go.
+Autistic people remain subject to stigma and discrimination, often arising from misinformation and misconceptions about what autism is and pervasive stereotypes about autistic people.
+These include a belief that all autistic people experience the world in the same way - spoiler alert: they don't - and that autistic people lack imagination, a sense of humor and empathy.
+As the saying goes: "If you’ve met one person with autism, you’ve met one person with autism".
+Research has shown for example that far from lacking empathy, autistic people often have a sufeit of empathy.

-If your child or young person is autistic, and is not getting the support they require, SEND Advocacy is here to help.
-We offer a complete service from preparing a request for an EHCNA to appearing at a contested tribunal hearing, and everything in between.
-If you need someone in your corner to help you secure the education your child deserves, contact us today.
+If your child or young person is autistic, and is not getting the support they require, SEND Advocacy is here to help; offering a complete service from preparing a request for an EHCNA to appearing at a contested tribunal hearing, and everything in between.
+If you need someone in your corner to help you secure the education your child deserves, contact SEND Advocacy today.

 Recent Posts